Medical Billing and Coding Specialist Salaries in NJ

 Delaware has a surprisingly strong economy for medical billing specialists and is anticipating a growth rate of 8% over the next decade.
 Aside from the Wilmington area (discussed above), a certified medical coding specialist can earn an average of just over $45,390 per year.

 Medical Billing and Coding from Home

 Instead of working in a clinic, one of the latest medical billing and coding trends is the increasingly popular option for remote work.
 With flexible hours and competitive pay, you can skip the commute and work from anywhere (who doesn’t like saving on daycare costs?).

 While remote work offers plenty of pros, you’ll be responsible for your own IT.
 If you run into a technical problem, you may be left to figure it out on your own, especially since you won’t be in an office of experienced people.

 How to Become a Medical Biller or Medical Coder

-Most programs are from four months to one year, which allows you to get started in your new career quickly, and without a lot of student debt.
-Most schools require a minimum of a high school diploma.
+Most medical billing programs take less than one year, which gets you started in your new career quickly without major student debt.
+Before you can sign up, however, most schools require a minimum of a high school diploma (or equivalent).

 Training is usually broken down into two parts.
-First, you’ll gain the knowledge you need through classroom training.
-This will include medical terminology, anatomy, physiology, and specialized courses in electronic medical records, medical insurance, billing, coding, and computer applications.
+Classroom training will include medical terminology, anatomy, and physiology, as well as specialized courses in electronic medical records, medical insurance, billing, coding, and computer applications.

-The second part of your training is a clinical internship that will give you the hands-on experience that puts you ahead of other future job applicants.
+The second part is a clinical internship that provides hands-on experience that puts you ahead of other future job applicants.